 Every girl has a Religious Studies lesson, based on the Redbridge agreed syllabus, on which wide consultation took place.
 It was written by representatives drawn from sixteen faith communities within the Borough.
 The principal aim is to help the girls to achieve a knowledge and understanding of religious and human experiences, insights, beliefs and practices, so that they are able to continue in, or come to, their own beliefs and respect the right of other people to hold beliefs different from their own.

 The pattern of assemblies includes full school assemblies of a non-denominational nature, as well as presentations by form groups.

 We acknowledge the right of parents to withdraw their daughters from Religious Education lessons, RSHE lessons and school assemblies.
 However, we hope that no one will feel the need to do so.
 In all cases, requests should be made in writing to the Headteacher.

 SPORT – MUSIC – ARTS

 The school has a well equipped Sports Hall and dance studio and extensive grounds including rounders pitches, netball courts and a grass running track – where sport can be enjoyed by all.
 Girls take part in fitness, athletics, badminton, dance, gymnastics, netball, outdoor adventurous activities, rounders and volleyball.
-The inter-house Dance Competition is an annual highlight.
+The inter-house Drama Competition is an annual highlight.
 There are also inter-house netball and rounders competitions.

 Our trophy cabinet reflects our success in Borough competitions.
 We provide county and, occasionally, England players.